joshhennen/RegenCo-op/docs/_info/How-to-Write-a-New-Article.md

    - Right click on the following link and click save link as... to save it to your desktop: [ArticleTemplate.md](https://github.com/RegenCo-op/RegenCo-op/raw/master/docs/_articles/ArticleTemplate.md)

-2. ### Open the file from step 1 in your favorite Markdown editor.
+2. ### Open the file from step 1 in your favorite Markdown editor:
    **Note:** A good online editor is [StackEdit](https://stackedit.io/editor), and from now on we will assume you are using that editor for the purposes of this guide:

    1. Using Stack Edit, for example, click on the "**#**" in the upper left corner.